Using Auto Generation Layout, Auto Create Fields and Auto Create Table (Preview)¶

 AGL comes with two sub-components called Auto-Create Fields (Single Instance) and Auto Create Table.
 These drag-and-click options enable the user to create selected fields and selected tables respectively.
 In this article, we will see how we can use the AGL feature to create an extraction template within seconds and modify it using its sub-components.

 In this case, we have a PDF invoice for Lumos State Solutions opened in a report model.

 As we can see, the invoice contains some name value pairs at the top, followed by a table below it.

 Notice that the name value pairs are separated by colons and the headers of the table are all in one line.
 This is an ideal file to extract data from using the Auto-Generate Layout option.

 Steps to Auto-Generate Layout¶

 1. First, we need to create a report model.
 Go to File > New and select Report Model.

 2. A pop-up window will open, asking you to specify the path of the source file you want to extract data from.
 Locate the directory containing the source file, select the file, and click Open.

-3. You can now see the source file on the canvas.
+3. You can now see the source file on the report designer.
 Click on the Auto Generate Layout option present in the toolbar to auto-create a layout.